clarinsi/Slovenian-Language-Technologies-Overview/README.md

 - [SloBERTa-SlEng](https://huggingface.co/cjvt/sloberta-sleng): a Slovenian-English model based on SloBERTa, which was further pre-trained on the conversational English and Slovene corpora.
 The model is especially appropriate for tasks applied on conversational, non-standard, and slang language ([Yadav et al., 2024](https://arxiv.org/abs/2405.12929)).

 **Massively multilingual models**:
-- [Massively multilingual XLM-RoBERTa](https://huggingface.co/FacebookAI/xlm-roberta-large) model: frequently used for fine-tuning on Slovenian and multilingual data for various NLP tasks
+- [Massively multilingual XLM-RoBERTa](https://huggingface.co/FacebookAI/xlm-roberta-large) model: frequently used for fine-tuning on Slovenian and multilingual data for various NLP tasks ([Conneau et al., 2019](https://aclanthology.org/2020.acl-main.747.pdf))
 - [Multilingual parliamentary model XLM-R-parla](https://huggingface.co/classla/xlm-r-parla): XLM-RoBERTa model, additionally pretrained on parliamentary data, including Slovenian, to be used for NLP tasks applied on parliamentary texts ([Mochtak et al., 2024](https://aclanthology.org/2024.lrec-main.1393/))

 **Papers**: